 How to Marinate Salmon (3 steps)

-This salmon marinade is so easy, it’s ready in less than 5 minutes!
+This recipe is so easy, it’s ready in less than 5 minutes!

 - Combine: simply combine all of the ingredients in a bowl or jar and mix to combine.